faznaimov/simpsons-classification/README.md

 #### Improving the CNN model

-To make the neural net understands more details and more complexity, we can got deeper and add more convolutional layers.
-We tried with 6 convolutional layers and going deeper (dimensions of the output space 32, 64, 512 vs 32, 64, 256, 1024) .
-It has improved the accuracy (precision and recall) as you can see below.
-The lower precision is 0.89 for Nelson Muntz and we only had 300 training examples for this character.
-Moreover, this model converge quicker : only 40 epochs (vs 200).
+To make the neural net understand more details and more complexity, we can add more convolutional layers.
+We tried with 6 convolutional layers and going deeper (dimensions of the output space 32, 64, 512 vs. 32, 64, 256, 1024).
+It has improved the accuracy (precision and recall), as you can see below.
+The lower precision is 0.89 for Nelson Muntz, and we only had 300 training examples for this character.
+Moreover, this model converges quicker: only 40 epochs (vs. 200).

 ![6 convolutional layers net](images/6cln.png)